 Credit Card or Medical Bill Payments

 However, be sure that the debtor’s case is filed soon.
-If he or she waits too long, the credit card company may file a collections law suit against the debtor.
+If they wait too long, the credit card company may file a collections law suit against the debtor.
 Medical bill payments work the same.
 These are unsecured and can be liquidated later so these expenses can be left unpaid immediately prior to filing.

 Child Support or Spousal Support

 These obligations are not dischargeable in bankruptcy and will follow the debtor regardless of the outcome or type of bankruptcy filed.
-If a debtor files for bankruptcy, he or she must continue making all child or spousal support payments as required by the divorce decree or other order of the court.
+If a debtor files for bankruptcy, they must continue making all child or spousal support payments as required by the divorce decree or other order of the court.

 Chapter 13 bankruptcy may allow the debtor to catch up on payments missed prior to filing, but the debtor will still need to continue paying on them throughout bankruptcy and after, as well.